People often develop lumps in their neck or may have a sensation of fullness or pain in the ears and may have hearing loss.

 Treatment involves radiation therapy, chemotherapy, and sometimes surgery.

 Nasopharyngeal cancer may occur in people of any age group.
-Although rare in North America, nasopharyngeal cancer is one of the most common cancers among people of Chinese, especially southern Chinese, and Southeast Asian ancestry.
+Although rare in North America, nasopharyngeal cancer is one of the most common cancers among people of China, especially those of southern Chinese, and Southeast Asian ancestry.
 This cancer is also more common among Chinese people who immigrated to North America than among other Americans.
 It is less common among American-born Chinese than their immigrant parents or grandparents.

 The Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , which causes infectious mononucleosis, plays a role in the development of nasopharyngeal cancer.
 There is also a hereditary predisposition.
 In addition, children and young adults who eat large amounts of salted fish and food preserved with nitrites are more likely to develop nasopharyngeal cancer.